 Underdogs - African wild dogs

-The project's photography was celebrated in an iCLP exhibition in the United States and seen by over three million people worldwide as part of the 2010 Wildlife Photographer of the Year exhibition and book.
-In 2012, the project picked up an award in the International Conservation Photography Awards and in 2015 it was commended in the Threatened Species Photoreport category of the Nature Images Awards.
+The project's photography was also celebrated in an iLCP exhibition in Colorado in the United States.
+More than three million people worldwide engaged with Neil's image of an alpha female wild dog called Stellar in the coveted 2010 Wildlife Photographer of the Year exhibition and book.
+In 2012, the project picked up an award in the International Conservation Photography Awards in the USA and in 2015 it was commended in the Threatened Species Photoreport category of the Nature Images Awards.

 The 156-page hardback book Underdogs is now sold out.
 Please feel free to enjoy the gallery below which showcases many of the best images from the project.